-The studies within the review identified a number of situational and behavioural mechanisms by which EM may decrease crime, but there was not enough information in the original studies to test these mechanisms statistically.
+The studies within both reviews identified a number of situational and behavioural mechanisms by which EM may decrease crime.
+However, there was not enough information in the original studies to test these mechanisms statistically.

-The situational mechanisms identified included increasing the risk of being caught reoffending due to an increase in monitoring of the participant wearing the EM device.
-This allows the authorities to be alerted if the individual is either not at a specified location when they are expected to be (such as at home overnight), or if they have entered an exclusion zone (such as a playground if the offender is a sex offender).
+The situational mechanisms identified included increasing the risk of being caught (re)offending due to an increase in monitoring of the participant wearing the EM device.
+This allows the authorities to be alerted if the individual is either not at a specified location either:

+- when they are expected to be (such as at home overnight) - if they have entered an exclusion zone (such as a playground if the offender is a sex offender)

 By keeping a record of the participant's location at certain times of the day, they are monitored more regularly than home visits by parole or probation officers.

-EM may also increase the effort required to reoffend, if they wish to do so undetected, as they may have to remove the device if they are not to be tracked and discovered.
-EM may remove the excuses for reoffending, by setting out strict and enforceable conditions of participants' time on the EM programme, and by the device being a constant present reminder to the participant of those conditions.

-Finally, EM may reduce the influences to reoffend by reducing the participants' opportunities to spend time with certain individuals or enter certain areas.
+EM may also increase the effort required to (re)offend if they wish to do so undetected, as they may have to remove the device if they are not to be tracked and discovered.
+EM may remove the excuses for (re)offending, by setting out strict and enforceable conditions of participants' time on the EM programme, and by the device being a constant present reminder to the participant of those conditions.
+Finally, EM may reduce the provocations to (re)offend by reducing peer pressure since the participant is not allowed to spend time with certain individuals or enter certain areas that have criminogenic influences.

 The behavioural mechanisms identified included increasing the amount of family contact for participants on EM, since they are often allowed to remain at home rather than being forcibly separated from their family by imprisonment.

-EM also usually allows or even requires participants to be employed, giving them a sense of responsibility and an income, which may help deter them from criminal activity.
+EM also usually allows or even requires participants to be employed, giving them a sense of responsibility and an income that may help deter them from criminal activity.
 EM can be used to increase access to therapy by enforcing these visits as part of the programme for participants, which may help those who would benefit from such activities.

-EM programmes can also include a focus on abstinence from drugs or alcohol through random or routine testing, which can again lead to better behaviour and reduce motivations for committing crime.

-Finally, EM can lead to participants having no (or less) exposure to the prison environment.
-This is known to expose individuals to peers and influences that may negatively impact on their behaviour while removing the positive aspects of their home environment, such as family contact and the possibility of employment.
+EM programmes can also include a focus on abstinence from drugs or alcohol through random or routine testing.
+This can again lead to better behaviour and reduce provocations for committing crime.
+Finally, EM can lead to participants having no (or less) exposure to the prison environment - which is known to expose individuals to criminogenic peers and influences - while removing the positive aspects of their home environment such as family contact and the possibility of employment.